 GP locums often hear from friends they should set up a limited company to carry out their locum work as will save tax.
 The tax rules regarding dividends have changed and usually the locum will want to draw out all their income so there is very little savings with limited companies.

-Also, new rules being introduced from April 2017 will restrict locums using companies if they are really an employee of the practice as opposed to a locum.
+Also, from April 2017, practices using locums have had to determine if the IR35 legislation applies.
+IR35 restricts locums using companies if they are really an employee of the practice as opposed to a locum.
 If you are considering setting up a limited company you should seek advice from an accountant first.

 The role of the accountant